-Figure 22 shows excellent track keeping compliance in January & February, however performance decreased slightly during May and June.
+Figure 22 shows excellent track keeping compliance in January and February, however performance decreased slightly during May and June before increasing again in August and September.
 This can be partly attributed to positioning flights from Gatwick to Heathrow and the alteration to the SIDs on Route 4, where all the RNAV1 SIDs were removed in February as required by the CAA.
 This change is being monitored by the Airspace Office.

 Figure 23 shows that track keeping is better during easterly operations compared to westerly operations.
-This is due to a known issue with Route 4 track keeping and therefore a larger share of westerly operations (as in May and June) may affect overall track keeping compliance.
+This is due to a known issue with Route 4 track keeping and therefore a larger share of westerly operations (as in May to September) may affect overall track keeping conformance.